-Twelve teams will be invited to participate in the competition, which will consist of two preliminary rounds of trials, followed by a semifinal round between the four teams with the highest scores.
-The two winners of the semifinal round will compete in the final round.
-During all trials, each student advocate must conduct a direct examination of a witness, a cross examination of a witness, and present eithcompetitioner the opening statement or the closing argument.
+Twelve teams will be invited to participate in the competition, which will consist of two preliminary rounds of trials, followed by a «Finalist Round» and finally a final round.
+During all trials, each student advocate must conduct a direct examination of a witness, a cross-examination of a witness, and present the opening statement or the closing argument.
 Student advocates are also expected to make objections and handle exhibits.

 Each team must consist of four law students, who are currently enrolled, in good standing, attending the law school which they represent and working towards a J.D. degree or its equivalent.
 Every team must be accompanied by a faculty advisor.

-At least three attorneys or judges will evaluate each preliminary trial.
+We will make our best effort to have the most qualified attorneys/judges evaluating each preliminary trial.
 One evaluator will serve as presiding judge and will rule according to the Federal Rules of Evidence.
-At least two evaluators will act as jurors (there could be a rare case in which a trial has only a judge and a juror; if so, and if there is a tie, the presiding judge’s vote will count twice).
-Both the presiding judge and the evaluators will award scores to the student advocates.
+If there are more evaluators in the round, those will act as jurors (there could be a rare case in which a trial has only a judge and a juror; if so, and if there is a tie, the ballots will be averaged to create a third vote).
 If there are more than two evaluators scoring the round, all judges will have scoring ballots and comment sheets, but only the scores given by the presiding judge and two of the evaluators previously designated by the Director will count toward reaching the cumulative score.

 The ballots of the presiding judge and the evaluators will be counted equally, except in the event of a tiebreaker in which the presiding judge’s ballot will be counted twice.
 In the event of a tie, the trial judge’s evaluation would be used in the initial tabulation of the scores and it could also be used as a tiebreaker.